-This discussion ends with diagrammatic representations new insights gained which may lead to paradigm shifts in the operations of the media as regards issues of convergence and divergence.
-Figure 1 by Lawson Borders (2009) shows that with stupendous acceleration of technological advancement in ICT, all the traditional media of print (newspapers, journals, and magazines), radio, wireless, TV, Cable and Satellite networks have all transformed to digital onto the computers and ancillary gadgets such as smartphones, i-pads, tablets, among others by being hosted on one converged platform whereby Androids, iOS, and One Drive applications have all been made interoperable and conformable for the media consumer.
+This discussion ends with diagrammatic representations of new insights gained which may lead to paradigm shifts in the operations of the media as regards issues of convergence and divergence.
+Figure 1 by Lawson-Borders (2009) shows that with stupendous acceleration of technological advancement in ICT, all the traditional media of print (newspapers, journals, and magazines), radio, wireless, TV, Cable, and Satellite networks have all transformed and transferred to digital platform via computers and ancillary gadgets such as smartphones, i-pads, tablets, among others by being hosted on one converged platform whereby Androids, iOS, and One Drive applications have all been made interoperable and conformable for the media consumer through cloud-computing.
 Thus, the traditional media have migrated onto the new platforms and converged.
 This is convenient for both providers and consumers in terms of cost-sharing, accessibility, building of synergies, among many other benefits.
 However, for media regulators such as the Independent Broadcasting Authority in Zambia, this creates a nightmare of monitoring media content and regulating the media providers.

-Figure 2 is a construct of this author who suggests by the diagram that the worst case scenario for political and social instability is the situation where the country has high ethnic diversity, an oppressive government, and a low technological innovation in the media will create a situation of high media divergence in media content as well as the diversity of media providers which on a positive note can encourage the provision of variety in content but on a negative note, it will encourage the proliferation of parallel and underground media via social media, or the public ignoring the state controlled media in preference for external media such as the bouquet provided by DSTV or GO-TV.
-There will also be heightened activity of gossip and rumour-mongering in the social media via channels such as Zambia WatchDog, Mast Newspaper, Tumfweko, Lusaka Times, among others.
-Such a sad situation makes some members of the public develop insatiable appetite for massaged and adulterated news both from government media and from the unorthodox media, heightening the decibels of media cacophony and public credulity gap.
+Figure 2 is a construct of this author who suggests by the diagram that the worst case scenario for political and social instability is the situation where the country has high ethnic diversity, an oppressive government, and a low technological innovation in the media will create a situation of high media divergence in media content as well as the diversity of media providers which on a positive note can encourage the provision of variety in content but on a negative note, it will encourage the proliferation of parallel and underground media via social media, or the public ignoring the state-controlled media in preference for external media such as the bouquet provided by DSTV or GO-TV.
+There will also be heightened activity of gossip and rumour-mongering in the social media via channels such as Zambia Watch Dog, Mast Newspaper, Tumfweko, and Lusaka Times, among others.
+Such a sad situation makes some members of the public develop insatiable appetite for massaged and adulterated news both from government media and from the unorthodox media, heightening the decibels of media cacophony and the public credulity or gullibility gap.